Jayanthi-T/The-Tax-Problem/README.md

 #### Get the Bill Summary
 ```
-GET  /getBill
+GET  /getBillSummary
 ```
-This GET request displays the list of bill summary that contains total tax, total price and gross price.
+This GET request displays the list of bill summary that contains the list of products, total tax, total price and gross price.

 ## Architectural Overview